 DOES KIB REMOVE DEAD OR DISEASED MATURE TREES?

 KIB does not provide a tree removal service.
 We recommend locating a certified arborist to assess the health of your tree.
 You may find a certified arborist by visiting the Find a Tree Service page on the International Society of Arboriculture (ISA) website.

 If the tree is located in the public right-of-way in Marion County, contact Paul Pinco.

 HOW DO I GO ABOUT HIRING AN ARBORIST?

 Trees can be like an extension of your family.
-Just like when you’re choosing a doctor for a family member, you want to make sure you get the best care for your tree.
-We put together this handy guide to help you make the best choice.
+Just like when you are choosing a doctor for a family member, you want to make sure you get the best care for your tree.

 DO YOU PROVIDE FREE MULCH TO PREVIOUS PROJECT PARTNERS?

 No, we don't.
 But mulch can be purchased in bulk (with delivery options available) from Indiana Mulch and Stone, Tiffany Lawn and Garden, or Indy GreenCycle.

 Native plants are available from most nurseries around Indianapolis, check out places like Sullivans Hardware to find them!
 Some common native perennials include:

 Purple Coneflower (Echinacea purpurea)